McBluna/common-vfs2-nfs/README.md

 ## Provenance
 This is a fork of common-vfs2-nfs from [  profuz/common-vfs2-nfs  ](https://github.com/profuz/common-vfs2-nfs).

-The purpose of my fork is to update to yanfs 1.4
+The purpose of my fork is to update dependencies to yanfs 1.4 and commons-vfs2 2.8.0

     <repository>
         <id>mcbluna.net</id>